osrf/gazebo_user_guide/src/modifying_developer.md

 ### Compile Time Tests

 Gazebo uses a strict set of warning flags during compile.
-All code must produce no warnings or errors during compile.
+All code must produce no warnings nor errors during compile.

 ### Static Tests

-Static code checking analyzes your code for bugs, such as potential memory leaks, and style.
-The Gazebo static code checker uses cppcheck, and a modified cpplint.
+Static code checking analyzes your code for bugs, such as potential memory leaks and style.
+The Gazebo static code checker uses cppcheck and a modified cpplint.
 You'll need to install cppcheck on your system.
 Ubuntu users can install via:

         sudo apt-get install cppcheck